 The Sacrament of Confirmation, following after Baptism and Eucharist, is the final sacrament of initiation.
 At Confirmation the Holy Spirit strengthens the baptized Christian and endows her or him with gifts to enable them to carry out our mission to be Christ in the world and to continue building God’s kingdom.
 In this moment, the fully committed Catholic no longer needs the faith of their Godparents or parents to sustain them.
 They now live their own faith, declaring themselves to be disciples of Christ.

 Our goal as a program is to provide a setting that is safe, fun, engaging, and inviting in which students are encouraged to deepen their faith and relationship with God, the church community, and each other.
-We hope that our program helps teenagers to grow in their knowledge and excitement about their faith, and become more fully involved in our church community.
-We encourage students to challenge themselves and to ask the tough questions about their faith.
+We hope that our program helps teenagers to grow in their knowledge and excitement about their faith, and become more fully involved in the church community.
+We encourage students to challenge themselves and to ask tough questions about the faith.
 We also hope to instill an attitude of justice and service into all of our students as they prepare to become fully initiated into the Catholic Church.
 We pray that students who complete the Visitation Confirmation Program will be prepared to live out their catholic faith for the rest of their lives, always in search of God’s truth.

 Requirements for Registration in Program